2ndSightLab/ai-tracker/fixed.md

 Only two things left to fix.
 It almost went completely off the rails again but I had a recent backup and restored.

+🟢 Account was moved to a different ou and account and ou jobs not handling that correctly

 🟢 All kms error handling

 🟢 All ec2 error handling